 Make your resume easily parsable by ATS by using common section headings.
 For example, “Work Experience” and “Education” will be identifiable by ATS, whereas combining them into “Work Experience and Education” or getting cute with something like “Where I’ve Been” might not.
-If your resume is not parsed correctly, it could cause a mess that the recruiter won’t want to bother cleaning up or could keep you from coming up as a search result for key terms.
+If your resume is not parsed correctly, it could cause a mess within the ATS that the recruiter won’t bother sorting out or could keep you from coming up as a search result for key terms.

 24. Order matters in your experience headings

 Another tip for a parsable, ATS-friendly resume is to use this format for your work experience section headings:

 Jobscan, Seattle, WA

 This is the most common order ATS expect information.